 One thing the Europeans began doing was opening their borders to Eastern Europe, which was a way to expand European capital and labor markets.

 It worked to increase the labor pool and drive down wages, especially in manufacturing, thereby helping Western Europe remain competitive with the US and the rising Asian markets.

 They also got an educated workforce who held similar European customs and values.
 All good.

-But true to form, instead of socking away the wealth, government simply expanded, offering more.
-And the citizens, largely clueless as to what the balance sheet or income statements looked like, continued to vote in socialist leaning governments.
+But true to form, instead of socking away the wealth, the government simply expanded, offering more.
+And the citizens, largely clueless as to what the balance sheet or income statements looked like, continued to vote in socialist-leaning governments.
 It’s happened across Europe.

 Why the Refugees?